SuperCoolNinja/todolist/README.md

 # TodoList
-## A WIP modern todo list made with vite using React typescript to practise my typescript logic.
+## A modern todo list made with vite using React typescript to practise my typescript logic.

 <br>